bd2kccd/causal-rest-api/README.md

 }
 ````

-This JWT expires in 3600 seconds(1 hour), so the API consumer will need to request for another JWT otherwise the API query to other API endpoints will be denied.
+We'll need to use this `userId` in the URI path of all subsequent requests.
+And this `jwt` expires in 3600 seconds(1 hour), so the API consumer will need to request for another JWT otherwise the API query to other API endpoints will be denied.
 And this JWT will need to be sent via the HTTP `Authorization` header as well, but using the `Bearer` schema.

 Note: querying the JWT endpoint again before the current JWT expires will generate a new JWT, which makes the old JWT expired automatically.
 And this newly generated JWT will be valid in another hour unless there's another new JWT being queried.